Benefits of Savasana

 – Helps relieve headache pain

-As stated before, once experienced with the practice, you will enjoy it rather than rush through like most students currently do.
+As stated before, once you experience the practice, you will enjoy it rather than rush through it like most students currently do.
 In addition, Savasana allows you to deepen your breath and become still within, both essential for increasing happiness levels in the body.

 As time passes, you will become more aware of how your breathing affects your state of mind and emotions, which helps bring about positive physical changes in the body.
 It also increases awareness of the connection between breath and movement, helping improve performance the next time you pick up an asana.

-– If you have high blood pressure or heart problems, consult with your doctor before trying savasana.
+– If you have high blood pressure or heart problems, consult your doctor before trying Savasana.

-– If you are pregnant, confirm with your doctor first whether this asana is appropriate for you.
+– If you are pregnant, confirm with your doctor whether this asana is appropriate.

-– Avoid practicing this asana if you suffer from any respiratory illnesses such as asthma.
+– Avoid practicing this asana if you suffer from respiratory illnesses like asthma.
 Turn to another restorative practice instead.

-– If you feel drowsy and sleep is the last thing on your mind, best avoid savasana and turn instead to a more active practice like the Surya Namaskar (Sun Salutation).
+If you feel drowsy and sleep is the last thing on your mind, you should avoid savasana and instead turn to a more active practice like the Surya Namaskar (Sun Salutation).
 You can then end with final relaxation by lying on your back for a few minutes until your body regains enough energy to sit up slowly and gracefully.

 How to do savasana: